 …Especially if you are landing on the weekend around noon.
 Many international flights land at the same time so immigration and customs at SJO and LIR Airport will take a longer time.
 I know people that took 2-3 hours to get through immigration and customs when they landed on the Saturday before Christmas.

-Therefore, if you are taking a shared shuttle or local flight or the public bus, make Plan B and C in case you get stuck in immigration and won’t make it.
+Therefore, if you are taking a shared shuttle, local flight or the public bus, make Plan B and C in case you get stuck in immigration and won’t make it.

 This is one of the advantages of booking a private shuttle service in Costa Rica as the driver will wait for you until you exit the airport even if it takes a long time.

-If you rented a car and your flight is delayed or canceled, make sure you notify your car rental ASAP or else they may cancel your car rental since you will be considered a *no show*.
+If you rented a car and your flight is delayed or canceled, make sure you notify your car rental ASAP.
+If you don’t, they may cancel your car rental since you will be considered a *no show* and give your car away.

 Petty Theft and Pick Pocketing is More Common During Christmas in Costa Rica